 West Coast salmon is famous worldwide, and smoked salmon is one of the most popular gifts Canadian visitors take home.
 Cold smoked salmon, also known as lox, can be bought frozen and lasts about 24 hours at room temperature, which allows you time to get it home if you buy it at the airport as you leave or at the border if you don't have a long drive home.
-Cooked smoked salmon does not need refrigeration and therefore can be taken on longer journeys or bought locally at, for example, Finest at Sea Ocean on Granville Island.
+Cooked smoked salmon does not need refrigeration and therefore can be taken on long journeys or bought locally at, for example, Finest at Sea Ocean on Granville Island.

 Originally built by Inuit living in Arctic Canada, the inuksuk (inuksuk is the preferred spelling but not the most widely used) is a sculpture made of stone intended to mimic a human body.
 These sculptures are traditionally used mostly as hunting and navigational aids but are seen across the country as decoration.
 The symbol became prominent during the Vancouver Winter Olympic Games in 2010, and it is now widely available as a knick-knack, stand-alone sculpture, or as embellishments on jewelry and T-shirts.